 In contrast, Death Valley at almost 300 feet below sea level is the lowest elevation.

-Likewise, the climate varies from Mediterranean to subarctic.
+Let’s go to California where we can experience warm winter’s.
+Yes California has lots of different climates depending on where you might visit or even live within the state.
+The climate varies from Mediterranean to subarctic.
 A large part of the state has a Mediterranean climate, with cool, rainy winters and dry summers.

 California is often geographically considered as two different regions.
 You hear about Southern California a lot.
 It generally comprises the ten southernmost counties of the state.
 While in contrast, Northern California comprises the other 48 northernmost counties.